-The race was established in 1996, making the 2017 race the 22nd annual running.
+The race was established in 1996, making the 2020 race the 25th annual run.
 It is a United States Track & Field (USTAF) certified 5-mile course which follows the Chester Creek greenbelt paved trail.
 Participants may choose to run or walk.
 In the 5 mile timed event awards are given to age group winners, top male and female finishers, overall cancer survivors winner, and team awards.
 The race also has a 2-mile walk route.
 Events are open to men, women, children, and families.
 Teams and Military are encouraged to join.

 The Alaska Men’s Run is an IRS 501 c3 Corporation.
 This event is one of the oldest activities within the State raising funds and awareness by using the race entry fees to fund educational activities, health awareness, promote early detection of prostate and testicular cancer, and provide financial aid to men with these cancers.
 All proceeds stay in Alaska.